migtools/crane-runner/examples/003_gitops-integration/README.md

 ```

 # Import Guestbook Application into Argo CD

+All you need to do now is tell Argo CD about your application, where the source
+can be found, and where to install it.

 ```bash
 cat <<EOF | kubectl --context dest --namespace argocd apply -f -